 - The WARN Act layoff notice laws vary in different states.
 Several states have WARN Act layoff notice laws that are stricter in nature than the federal law, and may in some instances affect a smaller number of employers than those typically affected by WARN.

 - WARN does not apply to the temporary closure of an employer's facilities or the end of a contract where the individuals in question were only hired for that particular activity.

 - WARN states that the business can offer a reduced notice period than the typical 60 days where natural disaster or unforeseen circumstances cause the layoffs.

 Employers could find themselves subject to heavy penalties if they do not follow requirements set out by WARN.
 If they do not provide the WARN notice to the relevant local government office, they could find themselves facing fines of up to $500 a day for each day they have failed to notify the authorities and have therefore violated the requirements of the act.

 Employers should pay their former workers within three weeks of making the layoffs or a plant closing.
 If they do not, they face high penalties.

 If you are in a situation where you are unsure as to how to proceed with triggering the WARN Act, you can post your legal need on UpCounsel's Marketplace.
 UpCounsel only accept the top 5 percent of lawyers to its site and they come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years of legal experience, and this includes working with, or for, the likes of Google, Stripe, and Twilio.
+Our lawyers have an average of 14 years of legal experience, and this includes working with, or for, the likes of Google, Menlo Ventures, and Airbnb.